Aldwych farce

 The Aldwych farces were a series of twelve stage farces presented at the Aldwych Theatre, London, nearly continuously from 1923 to 1933.
 All but three of them were written by Ben Travers.
 They incorporate and develop British low comedy styles, combined with clever word-play.
 The plays were presented by the actor-manager Tom Walls and starred Walls and Ralph Lynn, supported by a regular company that included Robertson Hare, Mary Brough, Winifred Shotter, Ethel Coleridge, and Gordon James.

 The farces were so popular that touring companies were sent to present them in the British provinces.
 Most of the Aldwych farces were adapted for film in the 1930s, starring the original stage casts as far as possible.
-The plays were later seen in television versions, and some enjoyed revivals.
+The plays were later seen in television versions and some enjoyed revivals.

 History

 Leslie Henson and Tom Walls co-produced the farce Tons of Money in 1922 at the Shaftesbury Theatre.
 This was a great popular success, running for nearly two years, and they collaborated again, moving to the Aldwych Theatre.
 Walls secured a cheap, long-term lease on the theatre, which had fallen so far out of fashion with playgoers that it had been used as a YMCA hostel during the First World War.

 The first in the Aldwych farce series was It Pays to Advertise, which ran for nearly 600 performances.
-Meanwhile, Ben Travers' first play, The Dippers, based on his 1920 novel of the same name, was produced and directed by Sir Charles Hawtrey.
+Meanwhile, Ben Travers's first play, The Dippers, based on his 1920 novel of the same name, was produced and directed by Sir Charles Hawtrey.
 It became a success on tour from 1921 and in another London theatre in 1922.
 Lawrence Grossmith had acquired the rights to Travers' farce A Cuckoo in the Nest and sold them to Walls.

 It took Travers some time to establish a satisfactory working relationship with Walls, whom he found difficult as an actor-manager, and also distressingly unprepared as an actor.
 In the early days, he also had reservations about the other star of the company, Ralph Lynn, who initially ad-libbed too much for the author's taste.
-Travers built on each play, and the characterisations in the earlier plays, in writing the next farce for the company; and even Walls' calls to the stage manager for lines became a popular part of opening nights at the Aldwych.
+Travers built on each play, and the characterisations in the earlier plays, in writing the next farce for the company; and even Walls's calls to the stage manager for lines became a popular part of opening nights at the Aldwych.